In my next life, I want to be an interior designer. I love decorating and home decor, taking on projects, and helping others do the same.

-Homemade Halloween Décor - Pumpkin Wreaths Decorations and More
+Homemade Pumpkin Decorations

 Looking for inexpensive Halloween craft ideas this year?
-This year I'm into decorating with pumpkins—they're just so cute and they say "fall," not just Halloween, so they can be used to decorate your home for the entire autumn season.
-I recently had a Halloween crafting playdate at a neighbor's house thinking that we’d have some fun making Halloween decorations with her kids and mine.
+This year I'm into decorating with pumpkins—they're just so cute, and they say "fall," not just Halloween, so they can be used to decorate your home for the entire autumn season.
+I recently had a Halloween crafting playdate at a neighbor's house, thinking that we’d have some fun making Halloween decorations with her kids and mine.
 As it turned out, Julie (the mom) and I had a lot of fun “crafting,” but the kids just played and turned my house upside down.
 Oh well!

 Pumpkin Door Wreath

 These little hanging decorations are adorable and easy to make.
-They can be hung indoors or outdoors and are great accents for Halloween, thanksgiving, or the entire fall season.
+They can be hung indoors or outdoors and are great accents for Halloween, Thanksgiving, or the entire fall season.

-- Cardboard (we used cereal boxes from my recycle bin that we opened flat then cut to the required shape)
+- Cardboard (we used cereal boxes from my recycle bin that we opened flat, then cut to the required shape)

 - Hot glue gun (low temp is best when using on Styrofoam)